stevemanion/nz-covid19-travel-data/data/sources/ministry-of-health/clusters/README.md

 * `Number of cases` - specifies the number of confirmed and probable cases in the cluster

 ### 31 March - 8th April
-* `Clusters under investigation` - descriptions are less specific, simply describing the cluster type, e.g. _event_, _workplace_, etc
+* `Clusters under investigation` - descriptions are less specific, simply describing the cluster type, e.g. `Event`, `Workplace`, etc
 * `Location` - City/region of cluster origin provided
 * `Total to date` - A count of number of cases, including both confirmed and probable
 * `New in last 24 hours` - Any change in the total number of cases attributed to the cluster